Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <div class="QandA_question">

-Q: How many spaces should I use for indentation?
+<span class="ques"></span> How many spaces should I use for indentation?

 </div>
 <div class="QandA_answer">

-A: That's a tough question.
+<span class="ans"></span> That's a tough question.
 Leave too little space, and the eye has trouble detecting indentation.
 Leave too much, and the lines run off the screen (or page).
 Many C programmers indent nested statements eight spaces (one tab stop), which is probably too much.
 Studies have shown that the optimum amount of indentation is three spaces, but many programmers feel uncomfortable with numbers that aren't a power of two.
 Although I normally prefer to indent three or four spaces.
 I'll use two spaces in this book so that my programs will fit within the margins.

 </div>